dbdness/integration-testing/README.md

 | 1            |         Get the correct price for glass from the DB          |             300 |
 | 2            | Get the correct prices for all three frame types from the DB |     250/200/100 |

-In order to not tamper with glarmester_solution.data in the database,
+If there were any write operations to the database in this sample application, I would copy the production database to a staging database every time tests are run, in order to not tamper with the production data in the database.

+This being a small assignment, I chose not to waste time doing this.

 ### Additional tests

 I am going to test the `PriceCalculator.calculatePrice()` method too, as the program's main functionality lies in this method.

 ## Test execution

 Test execution can be found in the in this project's source code.
 See the test suite [here]().

+### Test results